linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Fixed Income Lecture Notes/UNDERSTANDING THE YIELD CURVE- PART 2.md

 title: Understanding the Yield CurvePart 2
 ---

-# Understanding the Yield CurvePart 2
+# Understanding the Yield Curve-Part 2

 MARKET 'S RATE EXPECTATIONS AND FORWARD RATES UNDERSTANDING THE YIELD CURVE: PART 2

 ## TABLE OF CONTENTS

 Introduction Algebraic Relations Between Spot and Forward Rates
 - Computation of Forward Rates
-¢ Forwards as Break-Even Rates e Break-Even Yield Changes for Curve-Flattening Positions The Expectations Hypothesis and the Yield Curve
+ - Forwards as Break-Even Rates e Break-Even Yield Changes for Curve-Flattening Positions The Expectations Hypothesis and the Yield Curve
-¢ How Do Rate Expectations Influence Today's Yield Curve Shape?
+ - How Do Rate Expectations Influence Today's Yield Curve Shape?
-¢ Expectations versus Risk Premia
+ - Expectations versus Risk Premia
 - Alternative Versions of the Expectations Hypothesis and the Convexity Bias Empirical Evidence About Rate Expectations and Forward Rates
-¢ Forwards' Ability to Forecast Future Rate Changes and Risk Premia
+ - Forwards' Ability to Forecast Future Rate Changes and Risk Premia
 - Survey Evidence
-¢ Investment Implications of the Empirical Findings
+ - Investment Implications of the Empirical Findings
 —
 Appendix.
 Relations Between Forward Rates,  Expected Rate Changes and Expected Returns Literature Guide —